Find My Tour

 Surfing on the Wild Atlantic Way

 Can you surf in Ireland?
 You better believe it!
-Derry shares his best surf spots for 2025, his tips for coldwater surfing in Ireland and handy info like sea temperatures.
+VagaGuide Brian shares his favourite surf spots, his tips for coldwater surfing in Ireland and handy info like sea temperatures.

 It’s no secret that Ireland is a great place to surf.

-It's no surprise when you consider Ireland’s 4000km long coastline and the quaint coastal towns, like Lahinch and Bundoran, who now thrive on their reputation for the best waves in Ireland.
+When you consider Ireland’s 4000km long coastline and the quaint coastal towns, like Lahinch and Bundoran, it should be no surprise that Ireland is a prime surfing destination.

 Surfing first arrived in Ireland in 1949.
 Fourteen-year-old Joe Roddy took to the water on his homemade paddleboard on the east coast.
 Believe it or not, he was inspired by an article in a woodwork manual!